jethornton/flexgui/docs_flex/source/jog.rst

 Keyboard jogging can jog more than one axis at the same time.

-There are two ways to enable keyboard jogging, the recommended way is to add the following to the ini file.
+There are three ways to enable keyboard jogging, the recommended way is to add the following to the ini file.
 .. code html::